aurora-sim/Aurora-WebUI/README.md

 Enjoy Aurora WebUI

-To remove a user from the Admin Panel:
+To demote a user from the Admin Panel:
 Start Aurora (Aurora.Server in grid mode) and after it has started, type

-webui remove user
+webui demote user

 and fill in the information that is asked for.